nkirtipal/Microbiome-Differential-Abundance-Benchmark/README.md

 ---

 ## What this doesn't cover

-- **The other 11 methods** from the wider comparison — see above for why.
+- **Most of the other methods** from that 14-method comparison.
+Installing, debugging, and keeping fourteen tools consistent is a lot of overhead for one person.
+Three is enough to show that the choice of method genuinely changes the answer.
+ALDEx2, Corncob, and metagenomeSeq would be reasonable next additions.
-- **Real data.** A method that wins here can still disappoint on an actual dataset, because no simulation captures every quirk of real biology.
+- **Real data.** A method that wins here can still fall short on an actual dataset, because no simulation captures every quirk of real biology.
 This is a test on simulated data, not a final verdict — checking the conclusions against a real dataset would be the natural next step.
-- **Covariates and random effects.** All three tools can handle them; this benchmark keeps to the simplest two-group comparison so the result reflects each method's core assumptions rather than how it handles extra complexity.
+- **Covariates and random effects.** All three tools support them, but this benchmark sticks to the simplest two-group comparison, so the result reflects each method's core assumptions rather than how well it handles extra complexity.

 ---